luyuhuang/DWords/README.md

 ## Contribution

-If you found any problems or have any suggestions, open an [issue](https://github.com/luyuhuang/DWords/issues).
+If you find any problems or have any suggestions, open an [issue](https://github.com/luyuhuang/DWords/issues).
 We also welcome all kinds of pull requests.

 ## License

-DWords is distributed under the [GPLv3 License](https://github.com/luyuhuang/DWords/blob/dev/LICENSE) since PyQt5 is licensed under the GPLv3 (so we have no choice).
-You can use it for free and modify it freely, but when you modify it you have to open source with the same license.
+DWords is distributed under the [GPLv3 License](https://github.com/luyuhuang/DWords/blob/dev/LICENSE) because PyQt5 is licensed under the GPLv3 (so we have no choice).
+You can use it for free and modify it freely, but you have to open source with the same license when you modify it.